Aleph-Null-123/Development-in-the-Global-Healthcare-Industry/README.md

 This is the used and referenced code for *Development in the Global Healthcare Industry*, by Arjun Naik.

 - All data is from World Bank, and the specific citations can be viewed in the paper.

+This repository also contains the subsequent paper, titled *Development in the Global Healthcare Industry*.